Australia

 Look, I've been in this game for years.
 I've seen agencies waste time cold-calling businesses that don't need anything.
 But restaurants with poor seo / low domain authority?
 These are easy wins.

-People check menus online before visiting — if they can't find yours, they choose a competitor
+People check menus online before visiting.
+If they can't find yours, they choose a competitor

 Online ordering now represents 30%+ of revenue, but it requires a website or app to capture it

-Google Maps shows 'Menu not available' if no website is linked — that alone kills walk-ins
+Google Maps shows 'Menu not available' if no website is linked.
+That alone kills walk-ins

 Bad reviews stick around longer without a website to tell your story and showcase your food